 Similar Plants: The native raspberry, Rubus parvifolius is a smaller and more delicate plant.
 It is much less thorny and does not form the large thickets typical of the blackberry.

-For further information on blackberry contact the Department of Primary Industry, Water and Environment, Tasmania (Service Sheet 67/95, Agdex 647).
+For further information on Blackberry contact the Department of Primary Industry, Parks, Water and Environment, Tasmania (Service Sheet 67/95, Agdex 647).

 - Slashing and burning (all year).
 This is only a temporary measure, but useful in providing access for other control measures.